TheoW03/Hazelc/README.md

 ![](https://img.shields.io/badge/License-GPLv3-blue.svg)
 ![](https://tokei.rs/b1/github/TheoW03/hazel)

-hazel is a declartive functional paradigm programming langauge. its syntax and name is inpsired by haskell.
+Hazel is a declartive functional paradigm programming language.

-It uses a LLVM compiler, hazelc.
+This is the Compiler for it, hazelc

 ## build instrcutions